prrockzed/nvimDev/.github/README.md

 ## Our Contributors

-- We extend our heartfelt gratitude for your invaluable contribution to our project!
-Your efforts play a pivotal role in elevating Ratna-Supermarket to greater heights.
+We extend our heartfelt gratitude for your invaluable contribution to our project!
+Your efforts play a pivotal role in elevating this project to greater heights.
-- Make sure you show some love by giving ⭐ to our repository.

 <div align="center">